 Sneak in healthy

 Today many treats don’t just make our pets happy, they can also keep them healthy.
 Try to find treats that disguise their health factor, so your pet doesn’t even know they’re doing good.
-Dental treats are a great way to work tartar off of your pet’s teeth, and glucosamine and taurine are perfect to maintain aging animals’ joints and organs.
+Dental treats are a great way to work tartar off of your pet’s teeth, and glucosamine and taurine are perfect for maintaining aging animals' joints and organs.

 Watch for food sensitivities

 10 percent of allergy causes for dogs are due to foods, and grains are one of the chief allergens.
-Other common allergy triggering foods include eggs and dairy.
+Other common allergy-triggering foods include eggs and dairy.
 Look for excessive itching, flatulence, ear inflammation, and gastrointestinal upset as indicators of allergic issues.
-If your dogs is one of those with a grain intolerance, there are other options like quinoa that is still a simple people food that’s gently on your dog’s tummy.
+If your dogs are one of those with a grain intolerance, there are other options like quinoa that is still a simple people food that’s gently on your dog’s tummy.